 The stipend for the 12-month appointment from 2017-2018 is $26,531.
-Fringe benefits include twelve holidays, twelve vacation days, up to twelve sick leave days as needed, and optional comprehensive medical and hospitalization plans (PLEASE NOTE: Insurance coverage does not become effective until 30 days after beginning the training program but extends 30 days past the last day of employment unless the intern elects to have COBRA).
+Fringe benefits include twelve holidays, twelve vacation days, up to twelve sick leave days as needed, and optional comprehensive medical and hospitalization plans (PLEASE NOTE: Insurance coverage does not become effective until the first day of the month following hire and ends on the last day of employment unless the intern elects to have COBRA).
 A limited number of educational leave days can also be negotiated with the Training Director for dissertation leave time, comprehensive exams, and graduation.

 Applicants are doctoral degree candidates from APA-accredited programs in clinical or counseling psychology who have completed clinical practical and all course work by the beginning of the internship year.
 Applications must be complete by November 13 and only completed applications will be considered on the APPIC Match list deadline.